coecms/clef/docs/new_features.rst

-New features
+Extra features
 ~~~~~~~~~~~~
-This is an overview of some of functionalities we are working on or have recently released.
+This is an overview of some of the functionalities we added more recently.
 Examples are included in the training section.

 CSV file output
 ---------------
 The *-–csv* option added to the command line will output the query
 results in a csv file.
 Rather than getting only the files path, it will
 list all the available attributes.
 This currently works with the
-*–-local* iand *--remote* options, it does not yet work for the standard search.
+*–-local* and *--remote* options, it does not yet work for the standard search.

 The csv file name will be <project>_query.csv .